NecroReindeer/comp110-evaluation/README.md

 I can attempt to avoid this in future by making a study plan each week, and asking the lecturer for clarification if I am unclear about any formative deadlines.

 ##Week 20
+This week I focused on physically constructing my controller in preparation for next week's sprint review.
+I experienced significant difficulty in knowing how to start and how to construct a mechanism that actually works the way I intended.
+Part of this difficulty was due to the only material I had available being cardboard, which meant it was quite flimsy and didn't make very good contacts with the electronics.
+After a lot of trial and error, and redesigning, I finally got the controller to work relatively reliably.
+It took longer than it should have done, as I often became demotivated after it had gone wrong, or when I was stuck for ideas.
+In order to help avoid this situation in future, I should take a break when I am stuck and come back to it, and, failing that, try to tackle the problem from a new direction.

 Sruggling with physical construction.
 Workload.